the-teachingRSE-project/competencies/competencies.md

 At the intersection of data science [@SSIDataScience] and Data-focused RSEs, the complex way of solving problems utilising machine learning calls for this separate specialisation.

 #### Web-development RSE
-This RSE is skilled in web applications, front- and/or backend, and/or building and using APIs, for example for research data portals or big research projects.
+This RSE is skilled in web applications, front- and/or back-end, and/or building and using APIs, for example for research data portals or big research projects.
 Ideally, this RSE should also have knowledge about (web) accessibility to allow a broad range of researchers or even the public to use the resulting applications.